 Military Service Members

-Institutions accredited by the DEAC are proud to participate in voluntary postsecondary education opportunities for servicemembers worldwide.
-DEAC-accredited institutions provide a wide variety of degree program options that can advance career goals while in active military service.
-Whether the intention is to transition military training and experience into a civilian job or pursue an entirely new profession, servicemembers can rely on DEAC accreditation as assuring quality in distance education.
+Institutions accredited by the DEAC have a long history of participating in voluntary postsecondary education opportunities for servicemembers worldwide.
+Distance education programs offer a wide variety of degree program options that can advance career goals while in active military service.

-As a recognized accreditor, DEAC works in collaboration with the United States Department of Education (USDE), the Department of Defense, and the Department of Veteran affairs to assure that high educational standards and ethical business practices are implemented in the accreditation process.
-DEAC also values its collaboration with the Defense Activities Nontraditional Education Support (DANTES) and supports its leadership in expanding quality voluntary education opportunities and services to military service members and veterans.
+As a recognized accreditor, DEAC is familiar with the expectations the United States Department of Education (USDE), the Department of Defense, and the Department of Veteran affairs have to assure that high educational standards and ethical business practices are implemented in the accreditation process.
+The Defense Activities Nontraditional Education Support (DANTES) is another important resource for military servicemembers and is a leader in expanding quality voluntary education opportunities and services to military service members and veterans.

-For a list of DEAC-accredited institutions that participate in this network, please visit the DoD Voluntary Education website at http://www.dodmou.com/InstitutionList.aspx.
+For a list of institutions that offer distance education programs that are approved for TA, please visit the DoD Voluntary Education website.

-We recommend that military service members and veterans visit the DANTES website at www.dantes.doded.mil for more information about the opportunities and support services provided by these organizations.
+We recommend that military service members and veterans visit the DANTES website for more information about the opportunities and support services provided by these organizations.